MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## Where can users edit properties currently editable in Delve?

 A new edit profile experience, tightly coupled with the profile card, is currently being developed and is targeted for release in November 2024.
 This will allow users to easily edit their profiles across Microsoft 365.
-Some properties that are viewable in Delve today are not editable in Delve, but in the SharePoint edit profile experience.
+Some properties that are viewable in Delve today aren't editable in Delve, but in the SharePoint edit profile experience.

 The same will be true for the new edit experience.
 Only properties that today are editable in the Delve edit profile experience will be editable in the profile cards.
 For other properties, for example custom user profile properties, users will have to go to the legacy edit-profile experience in SharePoint.